2nikol2/EE64/README.md

 User's instruction.

+1 - Enter(keyboard's key) - press to start the match(first game).
+    At the end of each game screen is frozen to show the final position.

-Enter(keyboard's key) - click to start match or next game in current match.
+2 - Enter - press, will show the opening position of next game in the match.

-Esc(keyboard's key) - click to exit the application.
+3 - Enter - press to start the game.

-During game.

-Enter - click to stop game to analyze current position.
+    Enter - press to stop the game at current position.
-Enter - click to continue with the game.
+    Enter - press to continue with the game.

+4 - Esc(keyboard's key) - press to exit the application.

 # EE64(EE64_SCR)